 The Company adopts a mix of approaches to non-hedgeable risk projections.
 For some risks the projected run-off is exact and no approximation is made.
-For others the Company makes use of risk carriers, where a suitable statistic is chosen which can be readily projected and used as a proxy for the projected size of the relevant risk relative to its size at the balance sheet date.
+For others the Company makes use of risk carriers, where a suitable statistic is chosen which can be readily projected and used as a proxy.

-The projected risks are then aggregated using a correlation matrix approach at each future time period.
-Each aggregate result is then adjusted to allow for the non-linearity and interactions as observed in the internal model and which are not included in the correlation matrix.
+The projected risks are then aggregated using a correlation matrix approach at each future time period to derive the nhSCR.
+Adjustments are made to reflect the differences between the correlation matrix approach and the Internal Model.